synergistic-silobusters/flintandsteel/README.md

 Refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for directions on how to set up and contribute to this project.

-Constributions using other channels will be disregarded and asked to be routed through the proper procedure.
+Contributions using other channels will be disregarded and asked to be routed through the proper procedure.

 **Note**: Do not push to the stable branch, committing to the stable branch will result in code being lost.
 The stable branch is created for milestone releases.